Donald B. Thompson, Ph.D.

 Research Interests

 Ethics of Food and Health.
 This particular domain of bioethics is of special interest.
-It includes a critical examination of the design, conduct, and reporting of research in this area, as well as the use of this research in support of health recommendations to individuals and populations, whether by government or commercial entities.
+It includes a critical examination of the design, conduct, and reporting of research on food, diet and health, as well as the use of this research to market food and diet recommendations to individuals and populations, whether the marketing is by government or commercial entities.

 Starch Chemistry and Nutrition.
 (Although this research pertains to research no longer ongoing since retirement at the end of 2011, it remains an area of expertise.)
 Starch molecular structure and physical behavior; novel starch from unique maize genotypes; enzyme-resistant starch, and starch digestion; nutritional effects of food processing treatments, with emphasis on starch.
 (Click here for a brief "background and overview" concerning starch research.)